 - Engine Will Not Start

-By understanding the basic process of the fuel pump, you’ll have a better understanding of what happens when a fuel pump goes out — and how to recognize when it’s happening.
+So, by understanding the basic process of the fuel pump, you’ll have a better understanding of what happens; when a fuel pump goes out — and how to recognize when it’s happening.

 Thank You !